jaredLunde/zcli-cli/README.md

 - `commands` - A directory for your zCLI commands.
 - `commands/mod.ts` - An auto-generated file for importing your zCLI commands.
 - `deps.ts` - A file for importing dependencies.
+- `errors.ts` - A file for defining custom errors.
 - `zcli.ts` - A file for importing zCLI.
 - `deno.jsonc` - A configuration file for Deno.